Jalanjii/Basic-Data-Structures/README.md

 # Data Structures in C

-This is a side project I did when taking data structures algorithms course.
+This is a project I did when taking the data structures course.
 Many students complained about data structures being poorly taught, I tried to implement these basic structures using both arrays & linked lists in a way that is intuitive and easy to understand to fill the gap for some classmates.

 Included structures: Stack, Queue, Singly/Doubly Linked List, Binary Search Tree, Heap